-Not to covet material things but ask God for wisdom and understanding, for than all the other things will added as well.
+Not to covet material things but ask God for wisdom and understanding, for then all the other things will be added as well.
 To seek His face and His Righteousness and His kingdom first of all.
-This is also approved by Jesus, who are far greater and wiser than Solomon for He said -
+This is also approved by Jesus, who is far greater and wiser than Solomon for He said -

 "seek first the Kingdom and Righteousness of God and all things to that will be added to you" (Matthew 6:33).

 The blessings of God, given to Solomon, made him the wisest, richest and most honourable at that time.
 He asked for wisdom and he received not only that but all the other blessings as well.

 Solomon had 700 wives and 300 concubines.
 (1 Kings 11).
 Among them were many foreigners who worshipped idols (their gods) which was one of the greatest stumbling blocks for Solomon.
 Anyway, during his 40 years reign, Solomon did many great things and there was great peace at that time in Israel.
 His greatest achievement was the building of the Holy Temple in Jerusalem.